traumedy/Video-Download/README.md

 single URL.
 In `Format selection` you can specify `Raw format string` and enter the `ID` shown for a format to download that specific format.

-ffmpeg is only required if you select format options that require post processing such as `Merge formats`.

 ## Notes

+`ffmpeg` is only required if you select format options that require post processing such as `Merge formats`.

 Some sites do not include a video identifier in the page URL.
 Right click on the video window and there may be an option to `Copy video URL`.

-Tested with browsers:
+HTML bookmarks export tested with browsers:
 .
 Brave (Windows)
 .
 Chrome (Windows)
 .
 DuckDuckGo (Windows)